Health Psychology Graduate Students

 Tyrus Korecki

-Tyrus Korecki is a third-year graduate student in the Health Psychology program.
+Tyrus Korecki is a fourth-year graduate student in the Health Psychology program.
 His primary research interests include health and resilience among individuals in difficult life circumstances, mindfulness-based interventions for stress management, and psychological factors that impact inflammatory biology, resilience, and thriving in the face of difficulty.

 Advisors: Professors Julie Bower and Jennifer Sumner